Princess Irene of the Netherlands: Marriage

 In 1968, Princess Irene was libeled by the West German "rainbow press".
 The publications operated similarly to movie and television gossip magazines, with the exception being that instead of stories about film or television stars, the rainbow press wrote about royalty and their supposed secret lives.
 One of the publications printed a story that Irene had undergone an abortion with parental consent before she was married.
 Irene's father, Prince Bernhard, took the paper to court to clear his daughter's name.
 The court found in favor of father and daughter, ordering the newspaper to pay them both damages and to print a public apology.

 After the wedding, Irene was very active in her husband's right-wing political cause, but over time they drifted away from right-wing extremism to left-wing sympathies and became a part of the international jet-set crowd.
-In 1977, Irene was expelled from Spain because of her political views; her husband was also barred from the country for the same reason.
-Prince Carlos was allowed to return in late 1977, but Princess Irene was not permitted back in the country until April 1978.
+On 9 May 1977 Irene was expelled from Spain on the day after the death in Switzerland of her father-in-law, the Carlist claimant Xavier, Duke of Parma.
+Her husband Carlos Hugo, now the new Duke of Parma, Head of the House and Carlist claimant to the throne and an opponent of King Juan Carlos I, was also barred from the country for the same reason.
+Prince Carlos Hugo was allowed to return in late 1977, but Princess Irene was not permitted back in the country until April 1978.
 The prince, head of the Royal House of Bourbon-Parma, became a naturalized Spanish citizen in 1979.
 The couple had four children, but the marriage ended in divorce in 1981.

-Having been married to the Duke of Parma, she is the only one of her sisters whose husband was of princely status.
+Having been married to the Duke of Parma, she is the only one of her sisters whose husband was of royal status.
 Her youngest sister, Princess Christina, later waived her rights to the throne when she married Jorge Guillermo, a United States citizen born in Cuba and a Roman Catholic.